-The Landmark Society of Western New York is proud to present a new video series to share our impactful work with the public.
+The Landmark Society of Western New York is proud to present a video series to share our impactful work with the public.
 Our intention is to convey the present-day vitality of historic (or Living) Landmarks – they are not frozen in the past, they evolve with time.
-These short videos will highlight Landmark Society properties and projects and the benefits of employing historic preservation practices to neighborhood revitalization, economic development, and community building – how we, at The Landmark Society are Living (our) Landmarks.
+These short videos highlight Landmark Society properties and projects and the benefits of employing historic preservation practices to neighborhood revitalization, economic development, and community building – how we, at The Landmark Society are Living (our) Landmarks.

-Episode 2: St. Joseph's Park
+St. Joseph's Park

 This episode shows the important work of collaborating with partners to save and repurpose a neighborhood landmark that experienced a devastating fire.
 The story of St. Joseph’s Church and the magical urban park, created from the three remaining church elevations, will delight you with memories from those who have known it now and then.

 The oldest building in Monroe County, the Stone-Tolan House and it’s original tavern, once a popular house museum, has been struggling to find its place in popular culture.
 See how creative thinking and events have brought a new life to this very important site.

 Sponsored by: Chris Carretta, Associate Broker at Hunt Real Estate